tpetzoldt/DifferentialEquations/DifferentialEquations.md

 -   Package `r pkg("magi")` implements parameter estimation of dynamic systems from noisy and sparse data within a Bayesian framework, without the need for numerical integration.
--   Package `r pkg("ODEsensitivity")` performs sensitivity analysis of ODE models.
-It utilizes theinterface from `deSolve` and connects it with the sensitivity analysis from `r pkg("sensitivity")`.
 -   Package `r pkg("deFit")` uses numerical optimization to fit ODEs to time series data to examine the dynamic relationships between variables.